TokoFree/UIWorkshop/TextureWorkshop/Session 3 - Create Product Card/README.md

   ```
 6. Build and run

 In this part, you can see that our `lists of product cards` are working fine.
-You can `toggle the wishlist,` but we have an issue inset from our `product cards` won't work, so here is the challenge fixing the component inset.
+You can `toggle the wishlist,` but we have an inset issue from our product cards, so the challenge is to fixing the card inset.
-- clue: background and insets
+- Clue: background and insets
-- cheat: you can checkout branch `BeautyProductCard.`
+- Cheat: you can checkout branch `BeautyProductCard`.